Radar, Part 2: Interpreting Radar Images

 Allow me to elaborate a bit on each of these factors impacting radar reflectivity.
 For starters, the size of the precipitation targets always matters.
 The larger the targets (raindrops, snowflakes, etc.,) the higher the reflectivity.
 By way of example, consider that raindrops, by virtue of their larger size, have a much higher radar reflectivity than drizzle drops (the tiny drops of water that appear to be more of a mist than rain).
 Secondly, the power returning from a sample volume of air with a large number of raindrops is greater than the power returning from an equal sample volume containing fewer raindrops (assuming, of course, that both sample volumes have the same sized drops).
 The saying that "there's power in numbers" certainly applies to radar imagery!

 To see how the size and number of targets impact reflectivity, consider this example.
 Many thunderstorms often show high reflectivity on radar images, with passionate colors like deep reds marking areas within the storm with a large number of sizable raindrops.
-A large number of sizable raindrops falling from a cumulonimbus cloud also leads to high rainfall rates at the ground.
+A large number of sizable raindrops falling from a cumulonimbus cloud also leads to high rainfall rates at the ground typically.
 Thus, high radar reflectivities are usually associated with heavy rain.

-An image of radar reflectivity from 2255Z on June 1, 2012.
+An image of radar reflectivity from 1351Z on June 1, 2012.

-Credit: NCAR
+Credit: NOAA

-The radar image above from 2255Z on June 1, 2012 shows a line of strong thunderstorms (called a "squall line") just to the west of State College, Pennsylvania (UNV on the map).
-Although the storm moved through the region very quickly, rainfall rates at the Penn State Weather Center exceeded 0.6 inches in a 10 minute period.
-This converts to a rainfall rate of 3.6 inches (91.4 mm) per hour!
-That said, let me caution you that inferring specific rainfall rates from radar images can be tricky business.
+The radar image above shows a line of strong thunderstorms (called a "squall line") approaching State College, Pennsylvania from the northwest, with radar reflectivity exceeding 55 dBZ in some areas.
+Such high reflectivities are typically associated with very heavy rainfall, but inferring specific rainfall rates from radar images can be tricky business.
 A given reflectivity can translate to different rainfall rates, depending on, for example, whether there are a lot of small drops versus fewer large drops.

 Okay, lets move on to the final controller of radar reflectivity -- composition.
 The intensity of the return signal from raindrops is approximately five times greater than the return from snowflakes that have comparable sizes.
 Snowflakes have inherently low reflectivity compared to raindrops, so it's easy to underestimate the area coverage and intensity of snowstorms if you're unaware of this fact.
 It might be snowing quite heavily, yet radar reflectivity from the heavy snow might be less than from a nearby area of rain (even if the rainfall isn't as heavy) because the return signal from raindrops is more intense.

-To further complicate interpreting radar images during winter, I point out that partially melted snowflakes present a completely different problem to weather forecasters during winter.
+The fact that radar sometimes overshoots snow-bearing clouds can really challenge forecasters (sometimes with deadly consequences), as this short segment from Penn State's Weather World program illustrates (check it out if you're interested).
+To further complicate interpreting radar images, I point out that partially melted snowflakes present a completely different problem to weather forecasters during winter.
 When snowflakes melt, they melt at their edges first.
 With water distributed along the edges of the "arms" of melting flakes, partially melted snowflakes appear like large raindrops to the radar.
 Thus, partially melted snowflakes have unexpectedly high reflectivity.
+For much the same reason, wet or melting ice pellets (sleet) also have a relatively high reflectivity.

 Base Versus Composite Reflectivity